 One should have a good method that will help us to make more correct decisions can improve the efficiency of the management of a Bank, being of special interest in a situation like the current one, in which financial institutions is demanding a further analysis of the risk and an improvement in the efficiency of its management.

 Bayesian techniques and methods provide these utilities.
-These can be simple construction, with a clear semantics and have an approach that is solid and elegant; they have traditionally presented the problem of its high computational cost, problem that technological progress is contributing to solve quickly and effectively.
+These can be simple construction, with clear semantics, and have an approach that is solid and elegant; they have traditionally presented the problem of its high computational cost, a problem that technological progress is contributing to solving quickly and effectively.